Sustainable Development Goals |

 |

-In 2023, PTT allocated membership fees to five prominent organizations, including World Economic Forum (WEF), Petroleum Institute of Thailand (PTIT), World Business Council for Sustainable Development (WBCSD), United Nations Global Compact (UNGC), Thai Institute of Directors Association (IOD).
+In 2024, the top five memberships include the World Economic Forum (WEF), the Petroleum Institute of Thailand (PTIT), the World Business Council for Sustainable Development (WBCSD), the United Nations Global Compact (UNGC), and the Thai Institute of Directors (IOD).

 ---|---|---|---|---|---|